Roflicide/msc-gui/README.md

 to download the latest version.
 Just `cd` into the folder containing the MSCS download to continue.

-Once you have the latest version of MSCS downloaded, type:
+Once you have the latest version of MSC-GUI downloaded, type:

     sudo make update